divyapu31/Rectangular-patch-antenna-array/README.md

  Zt = sqrt(Zi*ZL) , where Zi is the input impedance and ZL is the load impedance, and Zt is the characteristic impedance of a quarter-wave transformer

 **_Results Visulization_**
-Single patch with slots.cst
+1. Single patch with slots.cst

-proposed Array antenna.cst
+2. Proposed Array antenna.cst

 _**Results **_